aisrael/elixir-phoenix-svelte/README.md

 You might notice, however, that the "Hello, Phoenix!" text is styled differently from before.

-This is because [Phoenix 1.7 now has Tailwind built-in](https://medium.com/r/?url=https%3A%2F%2Fphoenixframework.org%2Fblog%2Fphoenix-1.7-final-released), and Tailwind will only include classes that it 'sees' in the output `.css` file.
+This is because [Phoenix 1.7 now has Tailwind built-in](https://medium.com/r/?url=https%3A%2F%2Fphoenixframework.org%2Fblog%2Fphoenix-1.7-final-released), and Tailwind will only include classes that it can 'see' in the CSS.

 When we moved our CSS classes from `home.html.heex` to `Greeter.svelte`, the default Tailwind configuration that Phoenix uses couldn't detect the classes in Greeter.svelte.